-1 The National Health Practitioner Regulation Law Act 2009 uses the term education provider to cover organisations that may be accredited to provide education and training for a health profession.
+&lt;sup>1 The National Health Practitioner Regulation Law Act 2009 uses the term education provider to cover organisations that may be accredited to provide education and training for a health profession.
 The term encompasses universities; tertiary education institutions, or other institutions or organisations that provide vocational training; or specialist medical colleges or other health profession colleges.
 For consistency, the AMC uses the terminology of the National Law in its standards and guidelines.

-• preparing an accreditation report that assesses the program and the provider against the accreditation standards.
+preparing a draft accreditation report that assesses the program and the provider against the accreditation standards and includes the recommendations to the Medical School Accreditation Committee on proposed conditions on the accreditation.